hackingmaterials/rocketsled/README.md

 ## Tutorial 2: Implementing your own Optimization Algorithms

-## Tutorial 3: Using ManageDB to get useful information from your optimizations
+## Tutorial 3: Using OptDB to get useful information from your optimizations